Turkey Sweet Potato Chili (Video)

 I never liked sweet potatoes until I became a food blogger and discovered savory sweet potato recipes.
 Now I love things like Spicy Sweet Potato Fries, Twice-Baked Sweet Potatoes, and Sweet Potato Gratin, and even though they are an occasional treat for me, I often have sweet potatoes in the pantry at my house.
 One day I was brainstorming recipe ideas with my niece Kara, and she remembered seeing a recipe that used sweet potatoes in chili, which led to the Turkey Sweet Potato Chili you see here.
 We experimented with ingredients and loved the slightly-spicy no-bean turkey chili we came up with.

 Later I googled my proposed recipe title and realized there were quite a few recipes out there for chili with sweet potatoes!
 Luckily it seems like every blogger has a slightly different take on this combination; check after my recipe to see some other blogs that like the idea of sweet potatoes with chili as much as we did!
 If sweet potatoes in chili is too much of a carb splurge for you, check out 10 Amazing Low-Carb Chili Recipes.
-Or if you’re a fan of savory sweet potato dishes, check out Favorite Healthy Sweet Potato Recipes!
+You may also like Healthy Chili Recipes Your Family Will Love! for some family friendly chili favorites.
+If you’re a fan of savory sweet potato dishes, check out Favorite Healthy Sweet Potato Recipes!

 How to Make Turkey Sweet Potato Chili:

 Scroll down for complete printable recipe including nutritional information.)